Mil-leon/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## **Introduction**
-This User Guide is designed to help you **get started with _PowerBake_**, a valuable tool for managing your bakery's clients, pastries, and orders.
+This User Guide isrdesigned to help you **get started with _PowerBake_**, a valuable tool for managing your bakery's clients, pastries, and orders.

 No matter if you're new to the business or already have experience running a bakery, this guide will be your go-to resource for efficiently tracking clients, pastries, and orders.